Complete-Genomics/DNBSEQ_Complete_WGS/README.md

 **Log file**
 1. The run.log shows excution information etc.
-For a typical run of 1 sample, with 30x StLFR and 40x PCR free library, with 60CPU:
+For a typical run of 1 sample, with 30x stLFR and 40x PCR free library, with 60CPU:
-megabolt: ~14hr
+MegaBOLT: ~14hr
-non-megabolt: ~45hr
+non-MegaBOLT: ~45hr
+(Run time can be reduced by a batch run of multiple N samples, total time <= N*time_per_sample)

-2. The ./CWGS_run/report.html is output of nextflow, with runtime, CPU usage etc.
+3. The ./CWGS_run/report.html is output of nextflow, with runtime, CPU usage etc.
-3. The ./CWGS_run/trace.txt shows excution of each steps, use trace.txt to find intermediate files/folders.
+4. The ./CWGS_run/trace.txt shows excution of each steps, use trace.txt to find intermediate files/folders.

 # Customize
 To customize and make the pipeline adapt to your needs, you may revise the scripts in the modules folder and run with the -module tag